Flying Squirrels' Hjelle, Villar used 2020 without season to finish collegiate degrees

 “That’s hopefully something that he can look up to and be proud of, and me,” Hjelle said.

 At USF, Villar gravitated to a criminology degree because of an interest in law.
-Law school is something he said he’d love to pursue after baseball.
+He said he’d love to pursue law school after baseball.

 Villar originally returned to USF to take three classes in fall 2018, following his first season of pro ball, before he continued last year.